samruddhi2003/meeting-transcriber-final/README.md

 - Summarizes the transcript using T5-small from Hugging Face.
 - Clean UI using Streamlit (optional) or CLI.
 - Option to download the final summary.
+- Simple UI using Streamlit or Google Colab
+- Option to download summary as .txt or .pdf

 # 🛠️ Technologies Used